2019 Supplier List

-NXP’s purchasing policies require our suppliers to certify that they comply with NXP standards and with the laws of the country or countries where such suppliers do business.
+NXP’s purchasing policies require our suppliers to commit to the NXP standards and with the laws of the country or countries where such suppliers conduct business.
 In 2015, NXP inserted language into our supplier contracts that require suppliers to abide by the NXP Supplier Code of Conduct.
-Suppliers submit a signed conformance letter stating that they abide by the NXP Supplier Code of Conduct.
+Suppliers submit a signed conformance letter stating that they abide by the NXP Supplier Code of Conduct prior to conducting business with NXP.
+If no contract is in place, or the contract does not contain the Supplier Code of Conduct language, because the contract was executed prior to 2015, then NXP asks for a separate signed document that requires the supplier to abide by the NXP Supplier Code of Conduct.

-NXP works with all of our suppliers to meet our requirements.
+NXP works with suppliers to meet our standards.
 We provide suppliers with opportunities to rectify problems and implement a corrective action plan.
-It is our goal to improve worker conditions and make an impact on the supply chain, not just pass or fail.
-In the rare instance that a supplier is unable or unwilling to meet our requirements and work on a corrective action plan, NXP will terminate the business relationship.
+It is our goal to collaborate with our suppliers to make an impact within the supply chain.
+In the rare instance that a supplier is unable or unwilling to meet our requirements and work on a corrective action plan, NXP will escalate according to management processes to determine the business relation status with the supplier, which could lead to termination of the business relationship.

-NXP suppliers must have adequate and effective written employment policies and procedures.
-Suppliers must take measures to ensure compliance with laws on recruitment of workers in sending and receiving countries.
-Suppliers must ensure workers are not required to pay fees, deposits, or debt repayments for their recruitment or employment.
-Suppliers must provide the worker, prior to departure or hiring, with accurate written details of working conditions in the host country, including nature of work, wages, benefits, and duration of contract at the time of recruitment in the workers' native language.
-Suppliers must not require workers to surrender original identification documents.
+NXP suppliers must have adequate and effective written recruitment and employment policies and procedures that take measures to ensure compliance with laws in the sending and receiving countries.
+Suppliers must ensure workers are not required to pay fees, deposits, or have debt repayments for their recruitment or employment.
+Suppliers cannot require workers to participate in any form of forced savings or loan program where repayment terms are indicative of debt bondage or forced labor.
+Suppliers must provide the worker, prior to departure or hiring, with accurate written details of working conditions in the host country, including nature of work, wages, benefits, and duration of contract in the workers' native language.
+Suppliers must not require workers to surrender personal documents.
 Suppliers must also ensure the same with its employment agencies.
 Suppliers must ensure that workers are free to leave their employment upon giving reasonable notice, with no penalty.
 Suppliers must not place unreasonable restrictions on movement of workers and their access to basic liberties.
-Suppliers cannot require workers to participate in any form of forced savings or loan program where repayment terms are indicative of debt bondage or forced labor.
-Suppliers must clearly communicate the NXP’s Supplier Code of Conduct and requirements pertaining to recruitment of workers.
-Suppliers must regularly evaluate these contractors’ performance and conformance against these requirements.
+Suppliers must clearly communicate the NXP’s Supplier Code of Conduct or comparable requirements pertaining to recruitment of workers.
+Suppliers must regularly evaluate the employment agencies on their performance and conformance against these requirements.

 NXP has adopted an Employer Pays policy in the recruitment of workers.
 This policy is a clear contractual agreement with partners in our supply chain.
-The NXP Employer Pays policy requires that the supplier shall be responsible for payment of all fees and expenses.
+The NXP Employer Pays policy requires that the supplier is responsible for payment of all recruitment fees and expenses.
 Such fees and expenses include, but are not limited to expenses associated with recruitment, processing, or placement of workers.

 Additional details on NXP’s efforts to investigate ethical recruitment practices is available in our ethical recruitment documentary.